Kumetsa/Random_Sentance_Generator/README.md

 # Random Sentance Generator

-Initial logic for random sentance generator along with file for soring variables.
+Initial logic for random sentance generator along with file for storing variables.